 Money Saved Per Year = Varies

-7. Frugal tip to do instead of cutting smoking and eating out.
 If you’ve already cut these habits from your budget it’s time to look for another way to save.
-How about cutting out paper goods?
-There are great alternatives to just about everything, cloth diapers, cloth pads, cloth napkins, and cloth towels!
-We already utilize all of these things and I’ve noticed a huge savings.
+How about cutting out plastics or paper goods?
+There are great alternatives to just about everything: cloth diapers, cloth pads, cloth napkins, and cloth towels!
+We already utilize all of these things and I’ve noticed huge savings.

 Money Saved Per Year (based one 3 packages of diapers, 1 package of pads, 2 packages of napkins, and 8 rolls of toweling purchased per month) = $504 per year

-8. Frugal tip to do instead cutting bottled water and the landline.
 If you are like me you already don’t have a landline and drink water from the tap or filtered so you are unable to cut out both of those things.
 How about this year we looking into saving on our cell phones?
 If your plan is up this year it’s a good time to consider an alternative.
-Both of our phones are finished with their contracts this spring and we will not be renewing with the company we are with.
-If you already know of some great alternatives let us know in the comments!
+We switched to a cheaper $35 a month plan several years ago and haven’t looked back.
+You could also call your provider and ask for a better deal.
+They’ll want to keep your business so don’t be afraid to ask for what you want.
+If you have any other tips to help cut down on your phone bill, let us know in the comments!